YanaGlad/YanaGlad/README.md

 - 🌎 Going to present DeepSpace to Google Play right after returning back from Sirius trip

 - 🔜 2021 goals:
-  * Going to the first business trip to another city ever ✈️
   * Becoming an android developer at tinkoff 💵
   * Presenting DeepSpace to Google Play 📈
   * Continue to study Deep Learning at MIPT ⭐